Z2gK/hhc24-writeup/Act2.md

 ## Drone Path

-Clicking on the burger menu at the top-right corner of the frame would reveal a menu with three items - Home, FileShare and Login.
+Clicking on the burger menu at the top-right corner of the frame reveals a menu with three items - Home, FileShare and Login.
 The Login option brings the player to a login screen that prompts for the username and password.
 The FileShare page has a link to a file named `fritjolf-Path.kml`.

 For visualization, this kml file can be downloaded and then imported into Google Earth.
 The kml code in the file traces out a path that spells "GUMDROP1"

 ![Initial password](files/Act2/dronepath1.png)

 The filename of the kml file hints at the username for the login screen.
-Indeed, access can be gained with following credentials:
+Indeed, access can be gained using following credentials:

 - Username: **fritjolf**
 - Password: **GUMDROP1**